MAJIDNISAR/MAJIDNISAR.github.io/_posts/2023-01-28-Be-the-person.md

 permalink: /blog/be-that-person/
 date: 2023-01-28 12:28:00
 ---
-# Be the Person you would want to meet!
+# Be the person you would want to meet!

 Belive starts with Be!